villekf/HELMET/README.md

 # Known Issues and Limitations

 Due to ArrayFire bugs, OpenCL might not work with algorithms requiring inversion of matrices or SVD.

+In order to get this toolbox to work on Windows with Octave, you need to build ArrayFire manually using MinGW++.
+For details see [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows).

+Mac build and functionality is untested.

 # Reporting Bugs and Feature Requests